-Consumer Law Legal Services
+Consumer Law Solicitors

 Australia has some of the best protection in the World for consumers.
 The enactment of a body of law known as the Australian Consumer Law on 1 January 2011 afforded you, as a consumer, an abundance of rights against traders.
 It effectively replaced the fair trading laws that existed in Queensland.

 The Australian Consumer Law applies to all Australian businesses nationally and in all States and Territories for transactions occurring after 1 January 2011.
 For transactions that occurred prior to 1 January 2011, the previous national, State and Territory consumer laws continue to apply.

 Australian Consumer Law is aimed at protecting consumers from traders who seek to use their relative strength and influence for their own benefit and to your detriment by promoting and regulating fair and reasonable sales contracts and fair and reasonable purchase rights.